History

 The abandoned substandard classroom was converted to provide a bright, spacious staff room which facilitates the observation of playground activity, a teachers servery, a specially adapted toilet for the disabled and the principals office.
 The former staff room is now the secretary’s office.

 In 2013 we opened two special classes for pupils with autism in temporary accommodation within the existing school building.
 In the same year, we embarked on a building project to provide a new mainstream classroom as well as the new autism unit.
-We moved into the new building in April 2016 and you can see images of the new building HERE.
+We moved into the new building in April 2016.